Ovarian Cancer

 But my husband found it really hard to accept that part, that's a whole other thing, it wasn't just ovarian cancer we had to deal with, it was childlessness.

-Partners could feel helpless and frustrated.
-Some found it difficult to show their feelings or to talk about the illness while others could cry openly or admit their fears.
-Many couples who talked a lot about it found their relationship became closer.
-Some partners had difficulty sleeping, lost weight or became depressed, and one woman's husband had a series of strokes and could not look after her.
-Partners could have a tough time if they were looking after the woman, the housework and children on top of coping with their own emotions and holding down a job, with little or no support.
-One husband had joked that he had married a nurse so he would be cared for in his old age but now had become the carer instead.
+People could have a tough time if they were looking after their partner who was ill with cancer, the housework, and children on top of coping with their own emotions while holding down a job, at times with little or no support.
+One husband joked that he had married a nurse so he would be cared for in his old age, but now had become the carer instead.
 A woman whose husband was convinced that she was going to be all right didn't seem to understand why she was scared.

 Her husband found it difficult to show his feelings or talk about his fears.